donsolo-khalifa/donsolo-khalifa/README.md

 - 👋 Hi, I’m @donsolo-khalifa
 - 👀 I’m interested in solving problems and playing video games
-- 🌱 I’m currently learning computer science at University of the Gambia
+- 🌱 I’m a computer science gradute from University of the Gambia
 - 💞️ I’m looking to collaborate on different degrees of complex projects
 - 📫 How to reach me donsolokhalifa20@gmail.com